wvlet/airframe/airspec/README.md

 - Create a new instance of AirSpec
   - Run `beforeAll`
-  - Call configure(design) to prepare a new global design
+  - Call `design` to prepare a new global design
   - Start a new global session
      - for each test method _m_:
        - Call `before`
-       - Call configureLocal(design) to prepare a new local design
+       - Call `localDesign` to prepare a new local design
        - Start a new local session
           - Call the test method _m_ by building method arguments using the local session (and the global session).
 See also [Airframe DI: Child Sessions](https://wvlet.org/airframe/docs/airframe.html#child-sessions) to learn more about the dependency resolution order.
        - Shutdown the local session.
 All data in the local session will be discarded